 Trucks are heavy vehicles that carry goods on New Zealand’s roads.
 If you’re looking for a career in trucking, these are the types of trucks you could be driving.
 And remember to check out our guide to getting a job as a truck driver.

-Boat haulage: New Zealand is a country mad on boats, so there are plenty of them to be moved around.
+Boat haulage: New Zealand is a country mad about boats, so plenty of them are moved around.
 While most boats are small enough to be carried on a trailer pulled by a car or SUV, larger boats need either a small truck or a specialised lowloader trailer (sometimes called a plant trailer) pulled by a prime mover.
 This image is courtesy of Multi-Trans, a company which specialises in moving extremely difficult loads.

 Car transporters: You need a specific endorsement to be a car transporter driver.
 As the trailer extends over the cab, it creates a wide arc when turning and drivers need to be aware of this.
 The driver may be responsible for loading and unloading the vehicles.